 Methylcellulose wastewater treatment

 In 2002, Samsung Fine Chemicals tried to apply membrane filtration technology for its wastewater treatment plant and encountered major obstacles.
 Various membrane filtration systems were installed, but none were able to successfully treat the methylcellulose wastewater due to fouling, a reduction in throughput, constant membrane replacements and deterioration of mechanical reliability under the harsh operating conditions.
 Frustrated by the results with the significant amount of time and money spent, Samsung Fine Chemicals contacted BKT to see if it was possible to find a reliable membrane filtration technology.
 We accepted the challenge to create a breakthrough technology and the first FMX unit was installed in 2005.
+During the trial period of the first FMX, Samsung compiled a list consisting of more than 100 items that needed to be modified.
+BKT adjusted FMX per Samsung's requests and the resulting system became the basis for the current FMX.
 The vast improvement in performance are shown in the graphs below as provided by Samsung Fine Chemicals.
-The bottom graph is FMX performance data with four times the flux and very stable operation compared to the previously installed membrane system (the top graph).
+The bottom graph is FMX performance data with four times the flux and very stable operation compared to the previously installed membrane system (the right graph).